fernandorochaworld/farms/docs/features/003-login.md

 - [ ] Configure password reset email templates

 ### Core Implementation
+- [ ] This page must be the new initial page of the application.
+- [ ] Add authentication to avoid unautorized access to the internal pages.
 - [ ] Create repository pattern abstraction layer
 - [ ] Implement Firebase authentication repository
 - [ ] Create Person model with all required attributes